What is it?

 A healthcare provider can tell you if you have molluscum by visual inspection of the bumps.

-Treatment is done for aesthetic reasons and to prevent giving the infection to someone else.
+Treatment is done to help reduce the risk of giving the infection to someone else.
 The bumps can be treated effectively with liquid nitrogen.
 Even if treated, molluscum can reappear and treatment may need to be repeated.

-The use of condoms lowers the chance of contracting molluscum through sexual contact.
+The use of condoms may lower the chance of getting molluscum through sexual contact, though because it is skin-to-skin, their effectiveness is limited.
 Trying not to scratch or squeeze the bumps and proper hand-washing are good practices for preventing direct contact transmission.